rajdeepd/bosh-oss-docs/bosh/documentation/install_openstack.md

  During the installation process you will be prompted for a root password for MySQL.

-    1. You can use the same password, ‘vmware’.
+    1. You can use the same password, Â‘vmwareÂ’.
     2. At the end of the MySQL install you'll be prompted for your root password again.
-Enter same password ‘vmware’.
+Enter same password Â‘vmwareÂ’.

 After MySQL is running, you should be able to login with any of the OpenStack users and/or the root admin account by doing the following: